Timbertighe/Net-API/README.md

 Still in development, see changelog in the Wiki for status

+## Configuration
+    Completed in conifg.yaml
+    See the wiki for details on how to use it

 ## API Authentication
     The API uses basic authentication.
     Each API call must have a base64 token in the Authorization header